sverweij/state-machine-cat/README.md

-  --dot-graph-attrs <string>  graph attributes to pass to the dot render engine --dot-node-attrs <string>   node attributes to pass to the dot render engine --dot-edge-attrs <string>   edge attributes to pass to the dot render engine -l --license                Display license and exit -h, --help                  output usage information
+  --dot-graph-attrs <string>  graph attributes to pass to the dot render engine --dot-node-attrs <string>   node attributes to pass to the dot render engine --dot-edge-attrs <string>   edge attributes to pass to the dot render engine --desugar                   transform forks and joins into transitions (!experimental!)
+  -l --license                Display license and exit -h, --help                  output usage information
 ```